PdIPS/CBXpy/README.md

 <a name="CBOMemory">[3]</a> Leveraging Memory Effects and Gradient Information in Consensus-Based Optimization: On Global Convergence in Mean-Field Law, Riedl, K., 2022

 <a name="Batching">[4]</a> A consensus-based global optimization method for high dimensional machine learning problems, Carrillo, J.A., Jin, S., Li, L. and Zhu, Y., ESAIM: Control, Optimisation and Calculus of Variations 2021

+<a name="PolarizedCBO">[5]</a> Bungert, L., Roith, T., & Wacker, P. (2024).
+Polarized consensus-based dynamics for optimization and sampling.
+Mathematical Programming, 1-31.

+<a name="MirrorCBO">[6]</a> Bungert, L., Hoffmann, F., Kim, D. Y., & Roith, T. (2025).
+MirrorCBO: A consensus-based optimization method in the spirit of mirror descent. arXiv preprint arXiv:2501.12189.

+<a name="AdamizedCBO">[7]</a> Chen, J., Jin, S., & Lyu, L. (2020).
+A consensus-based global optimization method with adaptive momentum estimation. arXiv preprint arXiv:2012.04827.

+<a name="DriftCorrection">[8]</a> Carrillo, J. A., Jin, S., Zhang, H., & Zhu, Y. (2024).
+An interacting particle consensus method for constrained global optimization. arXiv preprint arXiv:2405.00891.

+<a name="Regularization">[9]</a> Borghi, G., Herty, M., & Pareschi, L. (2023).
+Constrained consensus-based optimization.
+SIAM Journal on Optimization, 33(1), 211-236.

+<a name="HypersurfaceCBO">[10]</a> Fornasier, M., Huang, H., Pareschi, L., & Sünnen, P. (2020).
+Consensus-based optimization on hypersurfaces: Well-posedness and mean-field limit.
+Mathematical Models and Methods in Applied Sciences, 30(14), 2725-2751.